iotexproject/dev-portal-content/academy/trusted-location-ethdenver-2023.md

 We'll now render the "Unlock" button (like 14) which will call the trusted location API and determine if the user is ready to claim an airdrop.
 If so, we'll then render the `ClaimButton` with the corresponding appropriate props.

+Check out `localhost:3000` in your browser and start using the Dapp!

 ## Conclusion

 Congratulations on building a dApp on trusted real-world data!
 The fully-working repository for this application can be found [here](https://github.com/machinefi/trusted-location-airdrop-dapp/tree/main).

 Trusted location is only one of the multitude of implementations for trusted data in smart contracts, and within this vertical there are certainly so many use cases: Proof of presence, scavanger hunts, and GameFi, just to name a few.

 If you'd like to know more about IoTeX's geo location API, you can check out the official W3bstream documentation [here](https://docs.w3bstream.com/introduction/readme).
 More info on the geo location package can be found [here](https://github.com/machinefi/geolocation-sdk-demo/tree/main/packages/geolocation).